-- c. he or she understands that the certification is being provided to and relied upon by the United States - 3.
+- b. he or she has reviewed the report and has made reasonable inquiry regarding its content and believes that the information in the report is accurate and truthful as it relates to their particular area of oversight; and - c. he or she understands that the certification is being provided to and relied upon by the United States. - 3.
 Chief Financial Officer.
-The first Annual Report shall include a certification by the Chief Financial Officer that, to the best of his or her knowledge, Apria has complied with its obligations under the Settlement Agreement: (a) not to resubmit to any Federal health care program payors any previously denied claims related to the Covered Conduct addressed in the Settlement Agreement, and not to appeal any such denials of claims; (b) not to charge to or otherwise seek payment from federal or state payors for unallowable costs (as defined in the Settlement Agreement); and (c) to identify and adjust any past charges or claims for unallowable costs; and (d) he or she understands that the certification is being provided to and relied upon by the United States.
+The first Annual Report shall include a certification by the Chief Financial Officer that, to the best of his or her knowledge, PPOA has complied with its requirements under the Settlement Agreement: (a) not to resubmit to any Federal health care program payors any previously denied claims related to the Covered Conduct addressed in the Settlement Agreement, and not to appeal any such denials of claims; (b) not to charge to or otherwise seek payment from federal or state payors for unallowable costs (as defined in the Settlement Agreement); and (c) to identify and adjust any past charges or claims for unallowable costs; and (d) he or she understands that the certification is being provided to and relied upon by the United States.